 family members.
 When emergencies happen, client education and understanding is key in making decisions and plans to save their beloved furry babies.
 Nothing more rewarding at the end of my day than seeing that smile on pet family faces knowing their beloved babies are now healthy and happy again.

-I highly appreciate continuing education for myself and staff and to implement new tools of medicine towards improving life quality of our furry family members and strengthen that bond with their owners During my free time you will find me busy with my family, play tennis and read
+I highly appreciate continuing education for myself and staff and to implement new tools of medicine towards improving quality of life for our furry family members and strengthen that bond with their owners.
+During my free time you will find me busy with my family, playing tennis, and reading.

 Dr Dennis Verbickas